glouppe/info8010-deep-learning/lecture8.md

 # Today

-- GPT: Build a GPT-like model and its agent-based interface, from scratch!
+- GPT: Build a GPT-like model, from scratch!
 See [`code/gpt/`](https://github.com/glouppe/info8010-deep-learning/tree/master/code/gpt) for the implementation.
 - Agentic AI: Language models in a loop, with a simple agentic interface.
 See [`https://github.com/glouppe/miniature`](https://github.com/glouppe/miniature) for the implementation.
 ---